jwebster2469/ChatGPT-store/README.md

 > Sourceduty won't use ChatGPT without also using GitHub.
 This repository will be used to prove and dispute the originality of Sourceduty GPTs.
 Sourceduty continues to competively exert a strong effort to build and expand original copyright-protected custom GPTs.

-> AI-generated content can be copyrighted by custom GPT users.
-ChatGPT does not own the content that it generates and neither do it's developers.

 > [!NOTE]
 > Some of Sourceduty GPTs are free and open-source; anyone can redistribute it and/or modify them.